Key Takeaways

 08 Fix CoinTracking Negative Balances: Solution Approaches

-Reconstruct the original transaction.
-Often an inflow was accidentally deleted or misclassified.
+Reconstruct the original transaction and re-enter it.
+Most common case: an inflow was accidentally deleted or a transfer misclassified.

 When Professional Help Makes Sense